demistry/SoundCatalogKit/README.md

 ## Some design compromises
 Decided to use [async/await](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) instead of closures to enable the download of signature and catalog files from a remote server.
 I initially wanted to use closures to perform this action so as to not force the learning curve of async/await onto the end developer.
-However, due to the instruction on the test to
-**Use the latest Swift features to provide a rich and consistent API** and also considering the fact that the async/await pattern is better structured than closures, I decided to make use of it for downloading the catalog/signature files.

 ## Other Info
 There is a shell script in the **Resources/Scripts** directory.
 This script will help to build SoundCatalogKit as a Universal xcframework that can be used for multiple platforms at the same time.
 To run it: